 Züblin Immobilien Holding AG and its subsidiaries (together the Züblin Group) are focused on the management of the Group's European real estate portfolio.
-In addition to Switzerland, the Züblin Group operates in Germany and employed 12 persons as of 30 September 2016 (31 March 2016: 12).
+In addition to Switzerland, the Züblin Group operates in France, Germany and the Netherlands and employed 28 persons as of 30 September 2013 (31 March 2013: 29).

-Züblin Immobilien Holding AG is a Swiss stock corporation domiciled at Klausstrasse 4, Zurich, Switzerland, and is the parent company of the Züblin Group.
+Züblin Immobilien Holding AG is a Swiss stock corporation domiciled at Claridenstrasse 20, Zurich, Switzerland, and is the parent company of the Züblin Group.
 The Company's shares are traded on the Main Segment of SIX Swiss Exchange.

 Significant accounting policies

-The consolidated semi-annual financial statements of the Züblin Group have been prepared in accordance with IAS 34 “Interim Financial Reporting” and with Art.
-17 of the SIX Swiss Exchange Directive on Financial Reporting.
-The consolidated semi-annual financial statements do not contain all of the information and notes that are required at the financial year-end and should therefore be read along with the consolidated annual financial statements for the Züblin Group for the financial year ending 31 March 2016.
-The consolidated semi-annual financial statements for the Züblin Group as of 30 September 2016 were approved by the Board of Directors on 15 November 2016.
+The consolidated semi-annual financial statements of the Züblin Group have been prepared in accordance with IAS 34 “Interim Financial Reporting” and comply with Swiss statutory regulations as well as with Art.
+17 of SIX Swiss Exchange Directive on Financial Reporting.
+The consolidated semi-annual financial statements do not contain all of the information and notes that are required at the financial year-end and should therefore be read along with the consolidated annual financial statements for the Züblin Group for the financial year ending 31 March 2013.
+The consolidated semi-annual financial statements for the Züblin Group as of 30 September 2013 were approved by the Board of Directors on 13 November 2013.